Last updated February 10, 2021

 On top of that, dozens – probably hundreds – of second passport providers have come and gone.

-One of the most common offerings from these fly-by-night passport companies.
+Diplomatic passports are some of the most common offerings from these fly-by-night passport companies.
 So, are they legitimate?

 Obviously, the concept of diplomatic passports is legitimate.
-Such travel documents are provided to the do-nothing bureaucrats who travel on official state business and even get their own line at immigration.
-Diplomatic passports are usually a different color than traditional passports, with black being the most commonly used.
+Such travel documents are provided to the bureaucrats who travel on official state business and even get their own line at immigration.
+Their diplomatic passports are usually a different color than traditional passports, too, with black being the most common color.

-After all, all of the lazy embassy workers and warmongers traveling the globe on Big Government business need to feel special.
+I guess embassy workers traveling the globe on Big Government business need to feel special.

-Diplomatic passport holders often even receive a waiver on visa fees.
+Oftentimes, diplomatic passport holders even receive a waiver on visa fees.
 Their entire families can get diplomatic travel documents as well, as was the case with Anne Sacoolas who received her diplomatic passport through her diplomat husband.

-As you can imagine, there’s no way you could get such a passport from your home country if you live in the western world, short of swallowing your dignity and getting a job at the State Department.
+As you can imagine, there’s no way you can get this kind of passport from your home country if you live in the western world, short of swallowing your dignity and getting a job at the State Department.
 Even then, you’d have to be posted overseas or travel on diplomatic business.

 However, it has been put forward by some sellers of second passports that there are smaller nations willing to make anyone a “diplomat” – complete with the appropriate passport – for as little as a few thousand dollars.

-Even if they did, they certainly wouldn’t do it for one “lo price” of $2,995.
+And even if they did, they certainly wouldn’t do it for one “low price” of $2,995.

 St. Kitts would certainly fit the bill as the kind of small, impoverished country the second passport scammers would have you believe will dole out diplomatic passports to anyone with a pulse.
 Of the nation’s two islands, the larger one (St. Kitts) is home to all of 53,000 people, while Nevis houses only 12,000.
 Pretty small, right?